keineahnung2345/python-code-snippets/README.md

     print(i, e)
 ```

-## opencv: capture image from camera
+## opencv: capture image from camera and then close camera
 [Capturing a single image from my webcam in Java or Python](https://stackoverflow.com/questions/11094481/capturing-a-single-image-from-my-webcam-in-java-or-python)
 ```python
 from cv2 import VideoCapture